Lawmakers focus on disrupted school year, postponed election - WHIZ News

 Senate President Larry Obhof said lawmakers must deal only with “issues that are time-sensitive or directly address needs created by the pandemic.”

-Ohio Secretary of State Frank LaRose proposed over the weekend a plan by which postage-paid absentee ballots would be sent to every Ohioan who hadn’t already voted in the March 17 primary, along with return postage.
+Ohio Secretary of State Frank LaRose has proposed a plan by which postage-paid absentee ballots would be sent to every Ohioan who hadn’t already voted in the March 17 primary, along with return postage.
 LaRose also wants continued discretion to allow in-person voting on June 2 if DeWine’s “stay at home” order is no longer in place.

 A proposal in the GOP-controlled House would limit the remainder of the primary to absentee balloting concluded by April 28.
 LaRose, a Republican and former lawmaker, said June 2 is the earliest date to manage such an undertaking.